ALADAS-org/Cryptocalc/README.md

-## Cryptocalc 0.1.2
+## Cryptocalc 0.1.3
 ![](https://github.com/ALADAS-org/Cryptocalc/blob/master/_doc/Screenshots/Cryptocalc_0_1_0_EN.gif)
 1. Purpose
-   _Cryptocalc_ is a standalone desktop application which provides straigthforward conversions between a `Private Key` (an `Hexadecimal` value) and the matching _Seedphrase_ .
+   _Cryptocalc_ is a standalone desktop application which generates _Crypto wallets_ with the "Hierarchical Deterministic" paradigm.
-   (12 to 24 _mnemonics_ from the _BIP39_ dictionary).
-   Even though there is already a lot of similar tools online, the purpose is to use these features locally on your computer in order to reduce the risk of having your _Private Key_ or _Seedphrase_ informations stealed.
+   Even though there is already a similar tools online, the purpose is to use these features locally on your computer in order to reduce the risk of having your _Private Key_/_WIF_ or _Seedphrase_ informations stealed.
    NB: _Cryptocalc_ uses [ElectronJS](https://www.electronjs.org/) as well as many modern and popular
        [Desktop applications](https://en.wikipedia.org/wiki/List_of_software_using_Electron)